dimi309/small3d/README.md

 in the `android`, `ios` and `ios-opengles` directories to check if everything works, or as a starting point for your own projects.

 If the Android project produces an NDK or SDK related error when opened in Android Studio, just close it without exiting Android Studio and open it again.

+Also on Android, while a game or the unit tests are running, the error `.../GL2Encoder.cpp:s_glGetBufferParameteriv:3386 GL error 0x502` might appear in the log.
+You can ignore it.
+It is produced when glGetBufferParameteriv is called in the Renderer to check if a model has already been copied to the GPU and the model is not found (as expected when it has been newly loaded).

 Note that, while on the PC edition I use GLFW for windowing functionalities and I/O, on mobile I access the native infrastructure directly.